fylgja/site/src/components/hashlink.md

 ## How to use

-The styles require no additional html markup.
+The styles require no additional html markup,

-But will only take affect if a hashlink points to the correct id and can receive focus.
+but will only take affect if a hashlink points to the correct id and can receive focus.

 ```html
 <a href="#heading">Go to Heading</a>